 How many feet of wall bracing are needed for each braced wall line?

-This depends on tons of variables, many of which are unique to the geometry of the house.
+This depends on many variables and is often unique to the geometry of the house.
 Use the IRC Wall Bracing calculator to find out.

 What are wall bracing adjustment factors?